-- 1) Based on the three responses to God Joseph made as described in this chapter, how will his responses impact your response to a calling from God on your life? - 2) How do your current commitments to serve reflect your priorities toward your God-given passions versus obedience to serve where the needs exist? - 3) Jesus humbled Himself to serve mankind as described in Philippians 2:5-8.
-Why is self-sacrifice a virtue that we should pursue as well? - 4) Does filling a gap of service in areas where we have no passion reveal spiritual maturity?
+- 1) Based on the three responses to God Joseph made as described in this chapter, how will his responses impact your response to a calling from God on your life? - 2) Are you willing to serve in areas where you are not gifted, but for which you recognize a need? - 3) Does filling a gap of service in areas where we have no passion reveal spiritual maturity?
 Why or why not?

-- 5) Have you ever used the phrase, "let me pray on it for a few days," as an excuse for not acting on something you know God has clearly called you to do?
-Discuss an example and the outcome. - 6) Hebrews 11:8 describes how Abraham, "obeyed and went, even though he did not know where he was going."
-When was the last time you responded to God in the same way?
+- 4) Have you ever used the phrase, "let me pray on it for a few days", as an excuse for not acting on something you know God has clearly called you to do?
+Discuss an example and the outcome. - 5) Hebrews 11:8 describes how Abraham, "obeyed and went, even though he did not know where he was going."
+When is the last time you responded to God in the same way?

-7) Think about service needs in your church, work, or volunteer organizations you are familiar with.
+6) Think about service needs in your church, work or volunteer organizations you are familiar with.
 Identify a need(s) you could fill, at least temporarily, and pray about filling that need even though you have no passion for it.

-Memory Verses - Philippians 2:5-8," Your attitude should be the same as Christ Jesus; Who, being in very nature God, did not consider equality with God something to be grasped, but made Himself nothing, taking the very nature of a servant, being made in human likeness.
+Memory Verses - Philippians 2:5-8, "Your attitude should be the same as Christ Jesus; Who, being in very nature God, did not consider equality with God something to be grasped, but made Himself nothing, taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, He humbled Himself and became obedient to death - even death on a cross."

-8) Do you follow the example of Jesus and humble yourself to serve your fellow man?
+7) Do you follow the example of Jesus and humble yourself to serve your fellow man?
 Discuss an example.
+Why is this important?

-Chapter 18 - Big Faith
+Living Uncommonly Chapter 18 - Big Faith Study Guide